georgegognadze/awesome-resources/README.md

 + <a href="https://www.codecademy.com/" target="_blank"> Codeacademy </a> Learn to code interactively, for free, on the web.
 Skill you will learn: HTML/CSS, JavaScript, Python, jQuery, PHP, SQL, AngularJS, Ruby on Rails and more! :arrows_counterclockwise:
 + <a href="https://www.hackerearth.com/practice/codemonk/" target="_blank"> Codemonk on Hackerearth </a> An online platform which teaches coding from very basics to higher level where Questions are divided into topics with each topic having tutorial followed by a competition each week and level of difficulty is good for beginners(All languages). :free:
 + <a href="https://www.sololearn.com/" target="_blank"> SoloLearn </a> Join the largest community of mobile code learners today.
 Learn C++, Java, Python, PHP, C#, JavaScript and more. :free:
++ <a href="https://watchandcode.com/" target="_blank"> Watch and Code </a> An amazing online course to learn the fundamentals of JavaScript.
+This site is great for beginners and advanced! :arrows_counterclockwise:

 #### Coding for younger beginners